KyleKing/recipes/docs/soup/spring_chicken_stew.md

 ## Ingredients

 - [ ] 1 large yellow onion, 1/2” dice
-- [ ] 1 tbsp olive oil
+- [ ] 1 tsp olive oil
-- [ ] 2 carrots, thinly sliced
+- [ ] 5 carrots, thinly coined
-- [ ] 2 tbsp flour
 - [ ] 1 cup low-sodium chicken broth
+- [ ] 1 cup white wine or 1 cup chicken broth
 - [ ] 1 bay leaf
 - [ ] 2 tsp dried thyme
+- [ ] 2 tsp dried rosemary
+- [ ] 2 tsp pepper
+- [ ] 1 tsp salt
-- [ ] 1.5 lb golden potatoes, quartered
+- [ ] 1.5 lb golden or red potatoes, quartered
 - [ ] 1.5 lb boneless skinless chicken thighs
-- [ ] 2 cups frozen peas, thawed
+- [ ] bag of frozen peas
-- [ ] salt and pepper

 ## Recipe

+- Prep the onion and carrots
-- In an Instant Pot, heat the oil on saute.
-Add onion and carrots.
-Cook 5 min until golden, stirring occasionally.
+- In an Instant Pot use the saute setting to brown the onion and carrots in a small amount of olive oil
+- Quarter the potatoes
-- Stir in the flour.
-Add the chicken broth, bay leaf, thyme, potatoes, salt, and pepper.
+- To the pot, add the chicken broth and/or white wine, potatoes, and spices.
 Top with chicken.
 - Seal and set to high pressure.
-Cook 10 and natural release 10 min
+Cook for 13 minutes and natural release for 5 min
-- While microwaving the peas, shred the chicken, and return both to the pot
+- Open the pot and while on keep warm, remove the chicken, and add the frozen peas
-- Season with additional salt and pepper
+- Shred and replace the chicken.
+Add salt and pepper to taste.
+Serve once the peas have heated

 ## Notes

 - For frozen boneless, skinless chicken thighs, put in without thawing.
-Keep potatoes whole and increase cook time from 10 to 20-25 min
+Keep potatoes whole and increase cook time to 20-25 min